NekoNyaDevs/.github/profile/README.md

 - [ ] Create more wrappers for each language
 - [x] Create API Docs
 - [x] Drink a tea
+- [ ] Complete rewrite of the structure (the website will become only a frontend site without any apis, and nekonya-storage will become the api)

 ## ❓・Why us?